 Have a younger sibling or relative, but can never find a doll that looks like them?
 Natural Girls United! sells dolls of limitless colors and hair styles that help children, and even adults, realize their natural beauty outside of Barbie.

 Another Indiana native, Hollis Fullilove is the founder of Crane Financial – a new service that will “take your finances to the next level.”
-And in the heat of tax season, Crane Financial is the perfect opportunity to support small black businesses.
+And in the heat of tax season, Crane Financial is the perfect opportunity to support people of color and small black businesses.
 Visit their site for tax preparation, book keeping, budgeting and financial statement preparation.

 Know of any other black-owned businesses that should be added to the list?
 Tweet us at @soulcultureblog and let us know!